 Chapter 2000-266, L.O.F., authorized the tax proceeds to be used for the paving of existing graded roads when undertaken in part to relieve or mitigate existing or potential adverse environmental impacts.
-Chapter 2001-201, L.O.F., provided that the relief or mitigation of existing or potential adverse environmental impacts was no longer a condition for using tax proceeds to pave existing graded roads.
+Chapter 2001-201, L.O.F., provided that the relief or mitigation of existing or potential adverse environmental impacts.
 Chapter 2002-218, L.O.F., revised time limitations on impositions and rate changes for all local option fuel taxes.
 All impositions and rate changes were to be levied before July 1st of each year to be effective January 1st of the following year.
 All tax impositions and rescissions were required to end on December 31st of a year, and any rescission required a minimum 60 days notice to the Department.
 Chapters 2003-86 and 2003-254, L.O.F., expanded the authorized uses to include expenditures needed to meet immediate local transportation problems and for other transportation-related expenditures critical for building comprehensive roadway networks.
 Chapter 2007-196, L.O.F., deleted a provision prohibiting counties and municipalities from issuing bonds more than once each year pledging the tax proceeds.

 Any county government may levy 1 to 5 cents per gallon tax on motor fuel sold in the county by majority plus one vote of the county's governing body or voter approval in a countywide referendum.
 Diesel fuel is not subject to this tax.
-During the 2011 calendar year, 20 counties will be levying the tax on motor fuel at the maximum rate of 5 cents per gallon, 2 counties will be levying at 3 cents; and 2 counties will be levying at 2 cents.
+During the 2012 calendar year, 20 counties will be levying the tax on motor fuel at the maximum rate of 5 cents per gallon, 2 counties will be levying at 3 cents; and 2 counties will be levying at 2 cents.